mobileprint/android-print-sdk/README.md

 ## Installation

+### Minimum System Requirements

+In order to use the SDK and run the PrintSDKSample app, you need the following SDK Platforms and Build-tools installed:

+* Android SDK Platform-tools 22
+* Android SDK Build-tools 22
+* Android SDK Build-tools 21.1.2
+* SDK Platform 22
+* SDK Platform 21

 The __DroidPrint__ library is not yet available publicly via maven or jcenter.
 Currently, to install the plugin, you need to download the source code and compile it into your application.